 There are so many students.
 Too difficult to have a one-on-one conversation with any Big 4 people.

 They are held right before the resume drop — a bit too late in the recruiting process.

-Having said that, if you fall in these two categories, info sessions could be very helpful:
+Having said that, if you fall into these two categories, info sessions could be very helpful:

 If you are a sophomore or junior, and your main purpose is to collect business cards.

-If you come from a non-target school and somehow able to attend this info session at a target school.
-Because otherwise it’s pretty hard for you to break into campus recruiting.
+If you come from a non-target school and are somehow able to attend this info session at a target school.
+Because otherwise, it’s pretty hard for you to break into campus recruiting.

 How to Make the Best Use of Big 4 Information Sessions